zencart/documentation/content/dev/plugins/encapsulated_plugins/class_autoloading.md

     }
 }
 ```
+#### Invoking
 now in any file you can invoke it directly:
 `$myGraph = (new ZenCart\Plugins\Admin\SalesGraphs\DrawPrettyGraph)->output();`

-Or if you'd like to split the namespace out separately, use 2 steps:
+Or if you'd like to split the namespace out separately to make lines shorter, use 2 steps:
 - At the top of whatever file you wish to use it, add a line: `use Zencart\Plugins\Admin\SalesGraphs\DrawPrettyGraph;`
 - Then call it: `$myGraph = (new DrawPrettyGraph)->output();`